-For alphabetical classification, the diacritical forms are counted as non-diacritical ("é" counted as "e") and the "æ" and "œ" ligatures are the equivalents of "ae" and "oe".
+For alphabetical classification, the accents are under their normal letters ("é" counted as "e" or "æ" and "œ" ligatures are the equivalents of "ae" and "oe".)

-The diacritics are arranged in this order: acute, grave, circumflex and umlaut.
+The accents are arranged in this order: acute, grave, circumflex and umlaut.

 The vowels are 6 letters and the consonants are 20 letters: Here's is an overview of their pronunciation and phonetics in the alphabetical order

 |1||A / a||/ɑ/|